 Change your pace

-If we do the same thing every day, we can feel quite bored, and doing different things is more of a challenge if we can’t go out and about.
+If we do the same thing every day, we can feel quite bored.
 We can make small changes to our daily routines to shake things up a bit.
 Sit in a chair you don’t usually sit in or on the floor.
 Sleep on the other side of the bed.
 You may discover things about your home or room that you didn’t know before.
 Similarly, look at different sorts of things online, or watch or listen to different programs to usual, read things you may not automatically expect to like.
-This is a great time to discover and try new things and adding variety will help the days feel more interesting.

 While you are thinking about how you connect with others, think about how often you reach out, and what you share.
 Lots of people feel that if they talk about their feelings and worries, they will be a burden.
 But the people who care about us want to help us, and the majority of people are happy to talk.
-You only have to look at the incredible response to people signing up to volunteer organizations to see how much people want to help each other at the moment.
 So, reach out and be honest with each other.
 Build in time to talk to people each day.
 And while you are at it, think about who might appreciate a call from you.
 We may be hesitating to call others, because we feel we haven’t done anything we can tell them about.
 But our day to day interactions usually include very small details of our lives, or shared activities, and this is what makes them feel rich and satisfying.
 So as well as talking about the big issues, share the small details and ask others about the details of their lives.
 And while you are thinking about support, take advantage of the help out there.
-A list of local and national support is listed on the Coronavirus section of our Trust website.
-Sometimes we hesitate to ask for help because we are aware that other people seem to have bigger challenges than we do, or we feel we don’t deserve help.
-This isn’t the time to be hard on ourselves; if you feel you need help, ask for it.

 Pay attention to your physical care

-While we are all living in our comfortable clothes, we may stop doing some of our basic self-care.
-It is really important to keep moving around – maybe going up and down stairs more if you have them, walk around the house if you are on a phone call, or log on to exercise classes – there are lots of free ones out there and you can go as gentle or challenging as you like.
+It is really important to keep moving around if you are not able to get out and about – maybe going up and down stairs more if you have them, walk around the house if you are on a phone call, or log on to exercise classes.
 Make it fun – perhaps you might sing and dance along to the radio, or set an alarm to do some push ups every hour.
 Human bodies are designed for activity, so we need to keep moving.
 Eat reasonably healthily as much as possible.
 Don’t worry about what you shouldn’t eat too much, focus on what you need to add in to keep yourself healthy.
 If you have outside space, try and spend time outside each day.
 If not, sit by a window, or doorway and get some fresh air if you can do this safely.
 It might be tempting not to wash or dress, but doing so gives us a chance to care for ourselves and to feel better.
 Add these things to your daily routine, so instead of waiting to feel like doing them, you do them anyway because they are on your schedule.
 While you are working on keeping yourself clean and tidy to feel better, think about your environment.
 There is some evidence that clutter causes and increases our stress levels, so keeping things clean and tidy as much as possible, and making where we are spending time as pleasant as we can makes sense.